axsh/vdc_training/workshop_01/01_simple_network.md

 * Understand how bridged networking works
 * Basically understand what Wakame-vdc does behind the scenes.

-## Exercise: Start container and connect from host
+## Exercise: Start guest and connect from host

 Networking works the same for pretty much any VM hypervisor.
 Today we will use OpenVz.